ThorkildFregi/Wikidata-image-classifier/README.md

 *Step 1 :*

-Create a new environment with conda or venv.
+Create a new environment with conda or venv in python 3.9.

 *Step 2 :*